Conscription in Denmark

-Conscription in Denmark (Værnepligt) is mandatory for all physically fit men over the age of 18, according to the Constitution of Denmark, §81 and the Danish Law of Conscription, §2.
+Conscription in Denmark (Værnepligt) is mandatory for all physically fit men and women over the age of 18, according to the Constitution of Denmark, §81 and the Danish Law of Conscription, §2.
 The service lasts between 4 and 12 months.
-Women may participate, but are not obligated to conscription.
-Under the Danish Realm and protected by the Danish Defence, men from Greenland and the Faroe Islands are not required to serve as conscripts.
+Under the Danish Realm and protected by the Danish Defence, citizens from Greenland and the Faroe Islands are not required to serve as conscripts.

+In March 2024, it was announced that the Danish government would be extending military conscription to women for the first time and also increase the standard service time from 4 to 11 months.
+The changes went into effect on 1 July 2025.

 History

 Conscription has been practised in Denmark since the Viking Age, where one physical man of every 10th court was required to serve the king.
 Frederick IV of Denmark changed the law in 1710 to every 4th court.
 The men were chosen by the landowner, with being chosen being seen as a penalty.

-Since 12 February 1849, all physically fit men are obligated to conscription, according to the Constitution of Denmark, which was founded in the same year.
+Since 12 February 1849, all physically fit men were obligated to conscription, according to the Constitution of Denmark, which was founded in the same year.
 Conscripts were required to wear their uniform on leave until 1966.